 •For the Databricks Unity and Hive catalog types, Data Access Management grants user permissions to catalogs and schemas.

-•In Microsoft Power BI, if a data access control policy grants read access to a data set, users will have access to all tables in that data set.
+•If a data access control policy grants read access to a data set, users have access to all tables in that data set.

-•The Microsoft Power BI Contributor role grants write and delete access to workspace objects.
+•The Contributor role grants write and delete access to workspace objects.
 If you grant write permission to a Microsoft Power BI workspace object, you also implicitly grant the delete permission.